×

 We asked people in Taormina if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Taormina, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Here are some tips: Avoid wearing revealing clothing, especially when visiting religious sites like churches.
 Italians generally dress more conservatively and showing too much skin can be seen as disrespectful.
 Don't expect everything to run on time.
 Italians have a more relaxed sense of time and it's common for things to start late or run over time.
 Don't ask for changes to the menu when dining out.
 Italian cuisine is deeply rooted in tradition and asking for substitutions or changes can be seen as an insult to the chef.
 Avoid tipping excessively.
 In Italy, service is often included in the bill and it's not customary to leave a large tip.
 Don't rush your meals.
 Italians take their time when eating, enjoying each course and the company they're with.
 Rushing through a meal can be seen as rude.
 Avoid talking loudly in public.
 Italians value their peace and quiet, especially in smaller towns like Taormina.
 Don't expect to see everything in one day.
 Italians value a slower pace of life and it's better to take your time and enjoy each experience fully.
 Avoid using your cell phone during meals.
 This is considered rude and disrespectful.
 Don't forget to say "Buongiorno" (Good day) or "Buonasera" (Good evening) when entering shops or restaurants.
 It's a common courtesy that is always appreciated.
 Avoid discussing sensitive topics like politics or religion with locals unless you know them well.
-These topics can lead to heated debates and it's best to steer clear of them," remarked one expat in Taormina, Italy.
+These topics can lead to heated debates and it's best to steer clear of them," remarked one expat who made the move to Taormina.

 About the Author